School of Medicine

 Bio Subhro K. Sen, MD, Clinical Assistant Professor in the Division of Plastic and Reconstructive Surgery, graduated from Northwestern University with a degree in biomedical engineering.
 He went on to receive his medical degree from the Northwestern University Feinberg School of Medicine.
 After medical school, he completed a peripheral nerve research fellowship at the Washington University School of Medicine in St. Louis.
 He received his postgraduate training in general surgery at Indiana University, followed by plastic and reconstructive surgery at Johns Hopkins University.
 He completed his training with a hand and upper extremity surgery fellowship at Stanford University.

 Dr. Sen?s general clinical interests are in reconstructive surgery, microvascular surgery, and hand and upper extremity surgery.
-His practice includes: post-traumatic extremity reconstruction; post-oncologic reconstruction of the head and neck, trunk and extremities; perforator flap surgery; and melanoma surgery.
-He is also leading the effort to develop a comprehensive Wound and Limb Salvage Center at Stanford.
-As a hand surgeon in the Robert A. Chase Hand and Upper Limb Center, he has interests in hand trauma, degenerative conditions, peripheral nerve injuries, and congenital hand differences.
+His plastic surgery practice includes: post-traumatic extremity reconstruction; post-oncologic reconstruction of the head and neck, trunk and extremities; perforator flap surgery; and melanoma surgery.
+He is also co-medical director of the Stanford Advanced Wound Care Center.
+As a hand surgeon in the Robert A. Chase Hand and Upper Limb Center, he has interests in hand trauma, reconstruction, degenerative conditions, peripheral nerve injuries, oncologic conditions and congenital hand differences.

 Andrew A. Shelton, M.D.